akishtawal/Automated-Course-Development-AI/README.md

 ## 📘 Overview

 The **Automated Course Development (ACD)** Model is an AI-powered Streamlit application designed for **SMEs, content creators, and educators**.
-It enables effortless course creation by dynamically generating **course outlines, detailed modules, and quizzes** based on inputs such as *Course Name, Difficulty Level, and Number of Modules*.
+The application is aimed at enabling effortless course creation by dynamically generating **course outlines, detailed modules, and quizzes** based on minimal user inputs such as *Course Name, Difficulty Level, and Number of Modules*.

-This tool not only creates **comprehensive and customizable course content**, but also allows users to **download results as neatly formatted PDFs and PPTs**.
+This tool not only creates **comprehensive and customizable course content**, but also allows users to **download neatly formatted, module-wise, PDFs, PPTs, and Quizzes (as evaluation material)**.
 By leveraging advanced LLMs (like GPT and LLaMA), ACD streamlines the entire course design process — from planning to delivery — saving time while enhancing quality.

+At its core, the ACD pipeline operates through a series of **strategically orchestrated** LLM calls, utilizing **Chain of Thought (CoT)** reasoning and **few-shot prompting** techniques to ensure contextual continuity, pedagogical coherence, and content richness across modules.
+This layered generation process allows the model to iteratively refine outputs—creating course content that is not only structured but also pedagogically sound and logically progressive.
 ---

 ## 🌟 Features